GoogleCloudPlatform/compute-gpu-installation/linux/tests/README.md

 2. (optional) Use `gcloud config set project $PROJECT` to specify a project you want to use for testing.
 3. Install required Python packages `pip install -Ur requirements.txt`
-4. Run test using `pytest` command.
-You can speed up the process by using parallel execution with
-   `pytest -n auto`.
+4. Run test using `pytest` command in the `/linux` directory.
+You can speed up the process by using parallel execution with `pytest -n auto`.